Higher U(1)-gerbe connections in geometric prequantization: Examples

-We discuss here how the higher geometric quantization of a stacky refinement of the 2d Poisson sigma-model QFT yields, holographically, the strict deformation quantization of the underlying Poisson manifold, hence of a 1-dimensional field theory (quantum mechanics).
-We do so by unwinding what higher prequantum theory says in this case, expressed in components in ordinary prequantum theory, and observing then that in terms of this disguised form the higher prequantization and its holographic relation to 1d quantization has already been worked out, secretly, in \cite{Eli}.
-(At least roughly this relaton had previously been voiced in the introduction of \cite{CattaneoFelderSymplectic}, but at that time the geometric quantization of symplectic groupoids as in \cite{Eli} had yet to be fully understood.)
+We discuss here how the higher geometric quantization of a stacky refinement of the 2d Poisson $\sigma$-model yields, holographically, a deformation quantization of the underlying Poisson manifold.
+We do so by unwinding what higher geometric prequantization says in this case, and then observe that this prequantization and its holographic relation to 1d quantization has already been worked out, secretly, in \cite{Eli}.\footnote{At least roughly, this relation had previously been voiced in the introduction of \cite{CattaneoFelderSymplectic}, but at that time the geometric quantization of symplectic groupoids as in \cite{Eli} had yet to be fully understood.}